Essential Infant Products: What I Would Buy Again

 The Comfee Portable Mini Dishwasher handled bottles, pump parts, and accessories without turning dish duty into a nightly argument.

+Hand-washing sounds reasonable… until you’re doing it five or six times a day.
 This wasn’t really a baby purchase.
 This was a household systems upgrade disguised as one 😌.

 🍽️ Tripp Trapp High Chair (Built Different)